What is CNAM?

 How to setup CNAM with CloudTalk

-- Purchase a registered CNAM number from another carrier and then request to add this number to CloudTalk account.
-After the number is validated, you will be able to make outbound calls with that number.
+Purchase a registered CNAM number from another carrier and then request to add this number to CloudTalk account.
+After the number is validated, you will be able to make outbound calls with it.
 The name will display as if you're calling from that caller ID number.

 Port in a CNAM registered number from another carrier.
 See more about number porting to CloudTalk.

-Please note: It cannot be fully guaranteed it will always work, because both you and the person you’re calling need to be registered in the system (through a phone provider) for your business name to appear.
+Important notice: We cannot fully guarantee that it will always work, because both you and the person you’re calling need to be registered in the system (through a phone provider) for your business name to appear.
 For example, if a carrier of calling party does not support CNAM lookup, your business name won't be displayed.

 Contact your Account Manager or our Customer Support to help you with the setup.

 What is Caller Name Presentation?

 It is just a different name for CNAM in Canada.